 These factors can be estimated for an existing fault to determine the magnitude of past earthquakes, or what might be anticipated for the future.

-Our neighbouring seismological organization, FUNVISIS, typically publishes the MW magnitude as their earthquake solutions.
+Our neighboring seismological organization, the Venezuelan Foundation for Seismological Research (FUNVISIS), typically publishes the MW magnitude as their earthquake solutions.

 An earthquake’s seismic moment can be estimated in various ways, which are the bases of the Mwb, Mwr, Mwc, Mww, Mwp, Mi, and Mwpd scales, all subtypes of the generic Mw scale.